 Volunteers can help older adult increase their safety, balance, strength and confidence on their feet by training as a certified coach on June 3 with the nationally acclaimed program, A Matter of Balance: Managing Concerns about Falls.
 The one-day training to become a certified A Matter of Balance coach will be Mon., June 3, 8:30 a.m.-5 p.m., at the Human Services Department Adult and Aging Division, 3725 Westwind Blvd., Santa Rosa.
 Reserve your space by email at email@example.com or call (707) 565-5936.

 Falls are the number one reason that older Sonoma County adults have to visit an emergency room.
 Falls can result in a hip fracture, a sprained wrist or a head injury.
 These injuries may mean a long recovery and can lower older adults’ quality of life or keep them from living independently in their own homes.

-Coaches are trained in facilitation skills and teaching practical coping strategies to reduce both older adults’ fear of falling and their risk of falling.
+Coaches are trained to teach practical coping strategies to both reduce fear of falling and to diminish the risk of falling.
 They use group discussion, mutual problem solving and lifestyle strategies to teach safety, exercises to improve strength, coordination and balance, and how to evaluate home safety.

-Submitted by the Sonoma County Human Services Dept.
+Submitted by So.
+Co.
+Human Services Dept.